How Long Does It Take to Learn German? 4 Factors to Speed Up the Process

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

 Unsurprisingly, the more fluent you want to be in German, the longer it’ll take to achieve your goals.
-But how long will it take to learn German from beginner to advanced stages?
+But how long will it take you to learn German from beginner to advanced stages?

 I’ll start by extrapolating from my personal experience.
 Before I went to Germany for my Masters program, I was at an early intermediate stage—B1 in terms of the Common European Framework of Reference for Languages.
 It had taken me about a year and a half to get up to this point.
 I could get by in my new home, but my German was pretty broken.